Optimal Auction Design with Contingent Payments and Costly Verification: Model

-The principal can audit the agent who receives the asset.
-This audit perfectly reveals the agent's income from the asset.
-The principal's auditing cost, $c_i$, can depend on the identity $i$ of the agent who is audited.\footnote{We assume that the principal pays the auditing cost.
+The principal can audit the winner of the asset.
+This audit perfectly reveals the winner's income.\footnote{In \cref{remark:noisy}, we show that this assumption can be relaxed.} The principal's auditing cost, $c_i$, can depend on the identity $i$ of the audited agent.\footnote{We assume that the principal pays the auditing cost.
 In some models (e.g., \cite{diamond1984financial}), the agent pays the auditing cost.
-The cost $c_i$ should be interpreted as the total social cost of the audit.
-As long as $c_i$ is commonly known, the results are unaffected by who formally pays this cost.}
+As long as $c_i$ is commonly known, our results are unaffected by who formally pays this cost since the cost can be re-allocated through transfers.}

 The principal and the agents are risk-neutral.
 There is no discounting.\footnote{This simplifies notation.
-It is straightforward to incorporate a common discount rate for the principal and the agent.} The principal maximizes expected payments minus auditing costs.
-Each agent maximizes expected income minus payments.
+It is straightforward to incorporate a common discount rate for the principal and the agents.} The principal maximizes the expectation of payments minus auditing costs.
+Each agent maximizes the expectation of income minus payments.

-With the setting now specified, we discuss the independent private values assumption.
+\paragraph{Discussion} We now discuss the independent private values assumption.
 In design problems, it is standard to assume that types are independently distributed; otherwise, under general conditions, there exist (unrealistic) mechanisms that fully extract the surplus \citep{cremer1988full}.
 Our independence assumption should be interpreted as \emph{conditional independence}, given any information that is public (or that is held by multiple agents and hence can be elicited freely).
 For example, in \citeapos{liu2016optimal} model of a takeover auction, the standalone value of the target firm is public, but each bidding firm privately knows its additional synergy value from acquiring the target.
 These synergy values are independent across bidders.
-Similarly, the baseline value of some intellectual property may be public, but each bidder likely has a private signal of his additional synergy value above this baseline.
+Our setting admits a similar interpretation: the baseline value of the intellectual property is public, but each bidder has a private signal of his additional synergy value above this baseline.
 Of course, with a single potential buyer, the independent private values assumption holds vacuously.